 *The New School Certificate in Teaching English or CELTA, RSA, CTEFLA or an equivalent credential.
-An acceptable certificate must have required at least 100 hours of classroom or online instruction at an accredited school and a teaching practicum in which student-teachers teach real ESOL students.
-An official copy of the certificate or an official transcript must be submitted, including teaching evaluations, if available.
+An acceptable certificate must have required at least 100 hours of classroom or online instruction at an accredited school and a teaching practicum in which student-teachers teach actual ESOL students.
+An official copy of the certificate or an official transcript must be submitted, including teaching evaluations if available.

 Non-English transcripts must be accompanied by an English translation.
 Records from non-U.S. Institutions must have grades or marks and contain a copy of diploma if the degree has been conferred.

 Make sure your name appears on the transcript or record.
 Scans must be clear and legible.
 Do not mail materials that have been uploaded with the online application or any other materials unless requested by the admission office.

 If you experience trouble uploading your transcript email email@example.com with the subject line "Upload Transcript Issue" and give a detailed description of the issue and attach the document in question.